FANzhaoxin666/zhaoxin-team/_members/d_liyida.md

 ---

 Yida.Li is currently an algorithm developer of Zhaoxin team.
-He studies his bachelor degree at CUPB.
+He is an undergraduate student in CUPB.